Waidd/multidefine-library-webpack-plugin/README.md

 # Multidefine Library Webpack Plugin

-This <s>hack</s> plugin allow webpack 2 to bundle your code to an amd library with multiple entries in a same asset.
+This <s>hack</s> plugin allow webpack 2 to bundle your code to a named amd library with multiple entries in a same asset.

 ## Requirements